 An engine will be deemed to have been used once the cars timing transponder has shown that it has left the pit lane.

-- 23.4 In addition to the gear ratios listed in Article 9.2.2 of the Technical Regulations cars may also be fitted with a 28/24 gear ratio pair. - 23.5 The approved Accident Data Recorder (ADR) must be fitted to the car and be in working order.
+23.4 The approved Accident Data Recorder (ADR) must be fitted to the car and be in working order.

 24) FUEL AND REFUELLING